andrevictor06/pcmr-bot-discord/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:git pull

 ### `npm run dev`